andrewfenn/amop/amop/ReadMe.txt

 - Go into the directory created above (e.g. /amp/trunk/build)

-- Type the command     cmake -i ../amop      to generate makefiles
+- Type either the command     ccmake ../amop  or  cmake -i ../amop
+  to generate makefiles.
+I find ccmake easier to use, other people prefer cmake -i.
   Note: The directory ../amop will have a file called CMakeLists.txt
   Note: The normal way is to have one directory tree for the sources
         and a second, parallel directory tree for the binaries.